 The percentage of period of enrollment or payment period for degree programs completed will be the percentage of Title IV aid earned by the student.
 The percentage of Title IV aid unearned (i.e., amount to be returned to the appropriate Title IV program) will be 100% less the percentage earned.
-Concorde Career Institute will return unearned aid from the student's account as follows:
+Concorde Career College will return unearned aid from the student's account as follows:

 - Unsubsidized Direct Stafford Loans (other than PLUS loans). - 2.
 Subsidized Direct Stafford Loans. - 3.
-Federal Perkins Loans (if applicable). - 4.
-Direct PLUS Loans. - 5.
-Federal Pell Grants for which a return of funds is required. - 6.
+Direct PLUS Loans. - 4.
+Federal Pell Grants for which a return of funds is required. - 5.
 Federal Supplemental Educational Opportunity Grants (FSEOG) for which a return of funds is required.